 2) Visit the area where you’ll be viewing the fireworks.
 My children need to know the location ahead of time.
-We’ve even visited the area in at dusk and with a flashlight.
+We’ve even visited the area at dusk and with a flashlight.
 If possible, allow your child to choose from a few areas you have pre-determined.
 Giving children a choice always helps them to feel more in control.

 3) Make an escape plan.
 When a child moves into fight or flight mode, his reactions are CHEMICALLY driven.
 This means that his body releases stress hormones in response to something he perceives as dangerous.
-Often times, fleeing the area is the child’s response.
+Oftentimes, fleeing the area is the child’s response.
 Plan where to go if/when a meltdown occurs.
 Map it out ahead of time and make sure all family and friends are aware of the plan.

-4) Use noise-cancelling headphones or earplugs.
+4) Use noise-canceling headphones or earplugs.
 Another option is to allow kids to listen to calming music via earphones during fireworks.
 Sacred Earth Drums CDs can provide grounding rhythms.
-Other children may prefer soothing sounds of classical music.
+Other children may prefer the soothing sounds of classical music.
 Mozart is a great option.
 (Links are provided to my Amazon store for your convenience.)

 5) Listen to sounds and videos of fireworks prior to the event.
 Our Unique Sound-Eaze and School-Eaze CDs contain